Additional Employment Policy

 Purpose

-Additional employment within the University of North Carolina at Chapel Hill ("UNC-Chapel Hill" or "University") occurs when a permanent, full-time employee subject to the provisions of the State Human Resources Act (SHRA) additionally is needed temporarily, on a part-time basis, in a University operating department other than the employee's home department or organizational unit.
+Additional employment within the University of North Carolina at Chapel Hill ("UNC-Chapel Hill" or "University") occurs when a permanent, full-time employee who is subject to the provisions of the State Human Resources Act (SHRA) is needed on a temporary part-time basis, in another University department or organizational unit.

 The policy applies to all permanent full-time UNC-Chapel Hill SHRA employees.